Model-completion of varieties of co-Heyting algebras: Other notation, definitions and prerequisites

 We denote by $\llat=\{\ZERO,\UN,\join,\meet\}$ the language of distributive bounded lattice, these four symbols referring respectively to the least element, the greatest element, the join and meet operations. $\lha=\llat\cup\{\to\}$ and $\ltc=\llat\cup\{-\}$ are the language of Heyting algebras and co-Heyting algebras respectively.
 Finite joins and meets will be denoted $\jjoin$ and $\mmeet$, with the natural convention that the join (resp. meet) of an empty family of elements is $\ZERO$ (resp. $\UN$).

 The logical connectives `and', `or', and their iterated forms will be denoted $\conj$, $\disj$, $\cconj$ and $\ddisj$ respectively.

 We denote by $\jirr(L)$ the set of {\df join irreducible} elements of a lattice $L$, that is the elements $a$ of $L$ which can not be written as the join of any finite subset of $L$ not containing $a$.
 Of course $\ZERO$ is never join irreducible since it is the join of the empty subset of $L$.
+The set $\jirr(L)$ inherits the order induced by $L$.

 \paragraph{Dualizing rules.} In order to help the reader more familiar with Heyting algebras than co-Heyting algebras, we recommend the use of the following conversion rules.
 For any ordered set $L$ we denote by $L^*$ the {\df dual} of $L$, that is the same set with the reverse order.
 If $a$ is an element of $L$ we denote by $a^*$ the same element {\em seen as en element of $L^*$}, so that we can write for any $a,b \in L$: